 From the beginning of artistic practice, documentation and cinema have been used by filmmakers, in partnership with their communities, to weather periods of deep crisis.
 Through colonization, genocide, mass censorship, political upheaval, recession, warfare, and disease, the work of film has been to bear witness, seek justice, survive and ultimately find strength and expression through the collective.

-Our slate or programming takes a global and historical view of films created by filmmakers of color during critical periods of disaster, seeking to learn from the filmmaker, their community, and the resilience born from collective experiences.
+Our slate of Beyond Resilience programming takes a global and historical view of films created by filmmakers of color during critical periods of social transformation, seeking to learn from the filmmaker, their community, and the resilience born from collective experiences.

-The Beyond Resilience Series is sponsored by Open Society Foundations.
+The Beyond Resilience series is sponsored by Open Society Foundations.
 Beyond Resilience is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
-This project is supported in part by the National Endowment for the Arts.
+This project is supported in part by the National Endowment for the Arts and Field of Vision.

 Find upcoming events in the Beyond Resilience series as well as recordings of past events on our Events page.
 Read essays from our Beyond Resilience series on our Medium page.